 They can also be sliced and paired with cheese or served on cheese boards, alongside grapes.

-Granny Smith is one of the best apples for baking pies, because of it’s high acidity and ability to hold its shape when cooked.
-It’s great for pies, tarts, meat pastries, savoury bread stuffing, risotto or pancakes.
+Granny Smith is one of the best apples for baking pies and tarts, because of it’s high acidity and ability to hold its shape when cooked.
+It’s great for pies, tarts, meat pastries, turnovers, savoury bread stuffing, risotto or pancakes.